UK Delivery from 95p - Europe from £2.75 - Rest of World from £3.75

 Today Hoobynoo interviewed The Greyhound Trust to find out all this and more!

 1) Find a Suitable Adoption Centre.

 How many Greyhounds Retire from the racing life each year and come to your charity for respite?

-Around 4,000+ dogs retire nationally each year for a variety of reasons: end of career, injury, or just not very good!
+Around 4,000+ dogs retire nationally each year for a variety of reasons: end of career, injury, or just not very good at racing!
 Greyhound Trust Canterbury branch kennels have 24 spaces and as soon as we find a home for a hound another hound will take its place so we’re always full.

 Our hounds are usually aged between 18 months and 5 years when they retire and are more than ready to take it easy by that point!

 What would you say are the benefits of adopting a Greyhound from charities like yourselves as apposed to finding a Greyhound breeder?